LookHere/HumanResourcesScience/Resources/Interviews.md

 # How to conduct an interview

 ## Main goal
 Conducting interviews can be a bit challenging if you've never done it before.
 Although people focus on the public speaking aspect of it, the most important piece is developing interesting content.
 In our context that means something that HR Professionals haven't heard before.
-If your interview and find that (and cut away the other stuff) it'll be successful.
+Your goal is to bring out that interesting stuff (and cut away the other stuff).

+The best questions come from mashing together something the person being interviewed is an expert at and something they are passionate about.

+If you're getting stuck, try to build questions that stem from the tone and style of the HRSci community.
+Thinking about what we're doing and what our audience is looking for will help give some perspective on the questions.

+Some interviewers always ended with the same 3 rapid fire questions (in Nick's earlier work they focused on things like influence, inspiring, and innovating).
+It ensures a clean end to every interview.

 ## Finding something interesting